kct2020/goutpal-com-skeleventy/site/blog/anthocyanins-natural-allopurinol-alternatives/index.md

 This is a preliminary draft of my list of the top 100 anthocyanin-rich foods.
 Unusually, my main purpose is to raise awareness and seek feedback.
 However, this list and associated research is a good starting point for you to discuss your anthocyanin intake with your professional health advisers.
 But you should be aware that I have not yet found any recommendations for anthocyanin consumption from rheumatologists.
 So before you make any significant eating pattern changes, you must get advice and baseline blood tests from your doctor.

 <h2 id="anthocyanins">{{ title }}</h2>
- Where I mostly saw suggestions about red cabbage.
-Mostly suggesting that anthocyanins in red cabbage were the probable reason for its uric acid lowering effect.
-But I've seen similar suggestions since I first started researching gout.
+During my research, I mostly saw suggestions about red cabbage.
+Often suggesting that anthocyanins in red cabbage were the probable reason for its uric acid lowering effect.
+But I've seen similar suggestions about cherries since I first started researching gout.
 So I didn't want to explore anthocyanins further without some proof.

 Then I found an interesting study<a href="#ref1"><sup>[1]</sup></a>.
 That would've been more remarkable if researchers had found human test subjects.
 Instead of poisoning rats to create animal gout sufferers.
 But it has such important potential that I felt I had to publish my research to date.
 Later, I can improve my Anthocyanins Food List for Gout.
 Especially with more references to studies of anthocyanin's effects on uric acid.